rdingwall/mondo.net/README.md

-# mondotnet
+# (Unofficial) Mondo API Client for .NET

-Mondo API Client for .NET
+See https://getmondo.co.uk/docs/ for more info.